-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Group and determined that the most significant are regulations related to requirements of the Companies (Jersey) Law 1991, International Financial Reporting Standards as adopted by the European Union and regulations related to tax legislation. - We understood how Priestholm TopCo Limited is complying with those frameworks by making enquiries of management to understand how the Group maintains and communicates its policies and procedures in these areas and corroborated this by reviewing supporting documentation and minutes of meetings of those charged with governance.
-We also reviewed correspondence with relevant authorities. - We assessed the susceptibility of the Group's financial statements to material misstatement, including how fraud might occur through internal team conversations and enquiries of management and those charged with governance. - We identified a risk that management might override controls including certain key processes in order to achieve a desired financial reporting outcome.
-We determined that the area most susceptible to any such override was revenue recognition, particularly the manual journals posted to revenue.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the group and determined that the most significant are regulations related to requirements of the Companies (Jersey) Law 1991, International Financial Reporting Standards as adopted by the European Union and regulations related to tax legislation; - We understood how Priestholm TopCo Limited is complying with those frameworks by making enquiries of management to understand how the Group maintains and communicates its policies and procedures in these areas and corroborated this by reviewing supporting documentation and minutes of meetings of those charged with governance.
+We also reviewed correspondence with relevant authorities ; - We assessed the susceptibility of the group's financial statements to material misstatement, including how fraud might occur by internal team conversations and inquiry of management and those charged with governance; - We identified a risk that management might override controls including certain key processes in order to achieve a desired financial reporting outcome.
+We determined that the area most susceptible to any such override was revenue recognition, particularly the manual journal posted to revenue. - We designed audit procedures to address the identified risk in relation to revenue recognition.
+These procedures included but were not limited to, obtaining an understanding of the accounting policies and controls relevant to the identified risk and performing tests of detail for a sample of transactions.
+We incorporated data analytics into our testing of manual journals, including segregation of duties, and into our testing of revenue recognition.
+We tested specific transactions back to source documentation or independent confirmation, ensuring appropriate authorisation of the transactions.